markjprice/cs12dotnet8/docs/errata/errata.md

 ```

 I have updated the **Command Lines** summary file to use the new valid RIDs: https://github.com/markjprice/cs12dotnet8/blob/main/docs/command-lines.md#page-386---publishing-a-self-contained-app

+# Page 400 - Viewing source links with Visual Studio 2022

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on June 20, 2024](https://github.com/markjprice/cs12dotnet8/issues/55).

+In Step 1, I wrote, "In the search box, enter `navigation in source`."
+This should be, "In the search box, enter `navigation to source`." to match the check box label so it gets highlighted in the user interface.

 # Page 421 - Generating GUIDs